Pizza Toppings Under Cheese or Over Cheese? [Why the Order Matters]

 However, there are some exceptions, like the famous Chicago deep-dish pizza.
 In this case, the cheese is placed directly on the crust, followed by the toppings, and then the pizza sauce is poured on top.
 This structure helps to prevent the crust from becoming soggy in the thick, hearty pizza.

-Ultimately, the choice of cheese placement comes down to personal preference and the style of pizza you’re making.
-I’d recommend experimenting with different pizza styles to find your favorite cheese placement!
+Ultimately, the choice of cheese placement depends on personal preference and the style of pizza you’re making.
+I recommend experimenting with different pizza styles to find your favorite!

 How to Layer Toppings on a Pizza

-Putting toppings on a pizza depends on what type of toppings you use.
-Pizzas with toppings on top tend to get baked faster than those with no toppings.
+Adding toppings to a pizza depends on the type of toppings you use.
+Pizzas with toppings on top tend to bake faster than those without.

 In general, the tomato sauce goes on top of the pizza dough, then the cheese and toppings follow, but this is not always true.